schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 The benefit of this behavior is that we can have large amounts of data passed around using dynamic arrays.
 Dynamic arrays are reference counted and automatically disposed.
 Any API that uses the raw data pointer in a dynamic array must ensure that:
 - The dynamic array is referenced for as long as we need a pointer to the raw data
 - The pointer to the raw data needs to be updated after `SetLength` is called against the dynamic array

+*Note:* If you are interested in how dynamic arrays know the element count and number of references look at `TDynArrayRec` in `system.pas`.
+This record is stored right before the first element of the array.
+{: .notice}

+One last note on dynamic arrays.
+Since a dynamic array is simply a pointer to an array, it should not be a surprise that `SizeOf(LDynamicArray)` for any dynamic array is always `SizeOf(Pointer)`.

 ### Records with Variable Length Arrays ###